Internet of Things (IoT) security: 9 ways you can help protect yourself

 - Use a VPN, like Norton Secure VPN, which helps to secure the data transmitted on your home or public Wi-Fi.

 - Check the device manufacturer’s website regularly for firmware updates.

-- Use caution when using social sharing with these apps.
-Social sharing features can give away things like your location and let people know when you’re not at home.
+- Use caution when using social sharing features with these apps.
+Social sharing features can expose information like your location and let people know when you’re not at home.
 Cybercriminals can use this to track your movements.
 That could lead to a potential cyberstalking issue or other real-world dangers.

 - Never leave your smartphone unattended if you’re using it in a public space.
 In crowded spaces, you should also consider turning off Wi-Fi or Bluetooth access if you don’t need them.
 Some smartphone brands allow automatic sharing with other users in close proximity.